officialnitish5657/render/replit.md

-✓ **NEW**: Streamlined blog content with focused technology articles ✓ **NEW**: Added comprehensive AI tools blog: "10 AI Tools That Will Make Your Life 10x Faster and Easier" ✓ **NEW**: Added video editing software blog: "Top 10 Video Editing Software: Free and Paid Options" ✓ **NEW**: Each blog includes practical tools with external website links for direct access ✓ **NEW**: Implemented dynamic routing (/blog/:id) for individual blog posts ✓ **NEW**: Blog listing page shows all available blogs as interactive cards
+✓ **NEW**: Streamlined blog content with focused technology articles ✓ **NEW**: Added comprehensive AI tools blog: "10 AI Tools That Will Make Your Life 10x Faster and Easier" ✓ **NEW**: Added video editing software blog: "Top 10 Video Editing Software: Free and Paid Options" ✓ **NEW**: Added Chrome extensions blog: "Top 10 Chrome Extensions for Productivity: Supercharge Your Browser" ✓ **NEW**: Each blog includes practical tools with external website links for direct access ✓ **NEW**: Implemented dynamic routing (/blog/:id) for individual blog posts ✓ **NEW**: Blog listing page shows all available blogs as interactive cards